HOW WE PROGRAMME

 Drag Me To Love by Bonnie and The Bonnettes

-Our three annual festivals feature theatre, new writing, cross-disciplinary performance, debate and music.
-The majority of performances in our festivals run for 1 – 3 nights, with a couple of headline shows running for 1 – 3 weeks.
+96 Festival is a glittering line-up of artists that set up camp at Omnibus Theatre for a spectacular celebration of queerness and theatre.
+The majority of performances in our festival run for 1 – 3 nights, with a couple of headline shows running for 1 – 3 weeks.
+96 Festival runs from June – July.

 Engine Room